Medically reviewed on April 7, 2018

 - Large freckle-like spots (lentigines)

-- The ability to tan
+- Sunburn and the inability to tan

+Eyelashes and eyebrows are often pale.
 Eye color can range from very light blue to brown and may change with age.

 - Rapid, involuntary back-and-forth movement of the eyes (nystagmus)

 - Head movements, such as bobbing or tilting the head, to try to reduce the involuntary eye movements and see better

 - Inability of both eyes to stay directed at the same point or to move in unison (strabismus)

 - Abnormal curvature of the front surface of the eye or the lens inside the eye (astigmatism), which causes blurred vision